 I now tend to go to bed at 23h every day, including weekends.
 It takes me about 30 minutes to fall asleep.
 My alarm is set at 8h but I normally wake up a few minutes earlier.
 So I end up sleeping 8-9 hours per day and that’s great.

-I can genuinely say it really makes the difference.
+It really makes the difference.
 I’m experiencing more energy, more creativity and less anxiety.
 Overall I feel better, happier and I’m getting more things done.
 All of this affects my business positively, too.

 You need to read non fiction books and act on them.
 It gives you new ideas and views from someone else’s perspective.
 Every book will teach you at least one thing.
 The better the book, the more insights will stay on your mind.